Skip to content

 Z-score

-Cloudflare uses a z-score to detect traffic spikes or drops.
-A z-score is the number of standard deviations the current value is to the mean.
-We calculate the mean and standard deviation by comparing the current five minutes to the past four hours.
+Cloudflare uses a z-score to detect unusual traffic spikes or drops.
+A z-score is the number of standard deviations the current value is from the mean.
+Cloudflare calculates the mean and standard deviation by comparing the current five minutes to the past four hours.
 This is measured every five minutes.

-To trigger an alert, the z-score value must be above 3.5 or less than -3.5.
+To trigger an alert, the z-score value must be above 3.5 or below -3.5, which indicates the current value is significantly different from the recent baseline.

 SLO

-A service-level objective (SLO) is defined as (x / y) * 100 where x = the number of good events and y = the number of valid events for a given time period.
-DEX notifications look at both a short window (five minutes) and a long time window (one hour) and triggers an alert if the availability falls below the SLO threshold in either window.
+A service-level objective (SLO) measures the percentage of valid events that succeeded.
+It is defined as (good events / valid events) * 100, where valid events are those that could be measured in a given time period.
+DEX notifications evaluate both a short window (five minutes) and a long window (one hour) and trigger an alert if availability falls below the SLO threshold in either window.